ahaurw01/gulp-remember/README.md

 # gulp-remember [![NPM version](https://badge.fury.io/js/gulp-remember.png)](http://badge.fury.io/js/gulp-remember) [![Build Status](https://travis-ci.org/ahaurw01/gulp-remember.svg?branch=master)](https://travis-ci.org/ahaurw01/gulp-remember)

-gulp-remember is a [gulp](https://github.com/gulpjs/gulp) plugin that remembers files that have passed through it. gulp-remember adds all files back into the stream it has ever seen.
+`gulp-remember` is a [gulp](https://github.com/gulpjs/gulp) plugin that remembers files that have passed through it. `gulp-remember` adds all the files it has ever seen back into the stream.

-gulp-remember pairs nicely with [gulp-cached](https://github.com/wearefractal/gulp-cached) when you want to only rebuild those files that changed, but still need to operate on all files in the set.
+`gulp-remember` pairs nicely with [gulp-cached](https://github.com/wearefractal/gulp-cached) when you want to only rebuild the files that changed, but still need to operate on all files in the set.

 ```javascript
 var remember = require('gulp-remember');